DouglasHeinan/NBA_historical_stats/README.md

 [comment]: <> (* Using the Beautiful Soup library, I created a constantly running web scraper to automate database updates)

-[comment]: <> (* I designed each web page using original CSS code and some Bootstrap)
+[comment]: <> (* I designed each web page using original CSS code and some Bootstrap) **Languages/technologies:** HTML, CSS, Javascript, Python Django, SQLite This project is mostly written in python and javascript.
+I wanted to create a single-page web app that showcased my understanding of javascript and python and how they interacted.

 ## Takeaways